Santiago Morning

-Club de Deportes Santiago Morning (popularly known as Chaguito Morning or Morning) is a Chilean professional football club based in Recoleta, Santiago.
-They compete in the Primera B. Santiago Morning was one of Primera División de Chile founding members in 1933, being champion for the first time in 1942.
+Club de Deportes Santiago Morning (popularly known as Chaguito Morning or Morning) is a Chilean professional football club based in Recoleta, Santiago currently playing in Primera B.

-The club was founded in 1903 when Santiago established its own association of football thanks to the management of Santiago College's students on 19 October, under the name of Santiago Football Club.
-Three days later, the club played its first game against the teachers' team.
-Years later, the club was one of Primera División de Chile founder teams in 1933, being the first team on play a Chilean top-tier professional match against Audax Italiano.
-In 1936, the club was renamed with its current name of Santiago Morning, after the merger between Santiago Football Club and Morning Star.
-During the 1930s, the club was one of the most popular teams in Chile.

-Santiago Morning's traditional rival is Magallanes, disputing the 'Metropolitan Derby'.
-The major shareholder of the club is the former footballer Miguel Nasur, since Demetrio Marinakis left the club in 2005.
-Among other facts, the team play his home games at Estadio Municipal de La Pintana and is part of CONMEBOL's '"Club de los 100"' (Centerary's Club) alongside other Chilean clubs like Audax Italiano, Everton, Unión Española, Fernández Vial, Magallanes and Santiago Wanderers.

 History

 Foundation and amateur era

 In 1903, Santiago formed its own football association.
 This association had antecedents in the neighbors of Cousino Park (current O'Higgins Park) and some Santiago College students, led by a professor, Mister Vincent, who put on a demonstration at Mars Field, which allowed the club to begin to attract more participants.

 On 16 October 1903, the club was formed thanks to the management of the students the club was founded as Santiago Football Club.
 The team played its first match against the teacher's team, three days later on 19 October.
 In 1928, the club won the amateur league (Liga Central de Football).

 Four years later, in 1907, Morning Star was founded, based in the Independencia neighborhood.
 Its uniform was a blue kit and white shorts.

 In 1933, the team was one of eight that founded the Chilean Primera División and the first team in play a professional match, in 3–1 loss against Audax Italiano at Estadio Santa Laura.
 In its first professional season (1933), the team finished in sixth place.
 In 1935, the club was relegated to the Serie B, after finishing in 12th place.